 - 1. GEOG 471 (Introduction to Contemporary Geographic Thought).
 GEOG 471 provides students with a review of the geographic methodologies and philosophies that have prevailed in recent decades, as well as those of the present.
 In addition, this course provides students with exposure to the research methodologies of a variety of departmental faculty members.
 It is strongly recommended that the student take this course in the first semester of study.

 - 2. GEOG 491 (Research Methods in Geography).
 GEOG 491 is designed to provide students with appropriate guidance in preparing and completing a research proposal in their area of interest, preferably one that they will then complete as part of their degree program.
 It is strongly recommended that the student take this course in the second semester of study.

 - 3. GIS Requirement.
 All Master's students are required to take at least one course on geographic information systems (GIS) and related geospatial techniques.
 Options include:

 - GEOG 439 Health Applications of GIS

 - o GEOG 460 Air Photo Interpretation

-- GEOG 473 Map Compilation and Construction
+- o GEOG 473 Digital Cartography and Map Design

 - o GEOG 476 Applied GIS to Environmental Studies

-- o GEOG 477 Introduction to Remote Sensing
+- GEOG 477 Introduction to Remote Sensing

-- o GEOG 478 Techniques of Remote Sensing
+- GEOG 478 Techniques of Remote Sensing

-- o GEOG 479 Advanced GEOG Info Systems
+- GEOG 479 Advanced Topics in GIS

-- o GEOG 480 Principles of GIS
+- GEOG 480 Principles of GIS

 - o GEOG 489 Programming for GIS